efmomoh/capstone-react-redux-metrics-webapp/README.md

 ## Acknowledgements

-Acknowledgement microverse student for providing the platform.
+I would love to Acknowledge [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for providing the UI platform on which the project was built.

 ## 📝 License